 Hundreds of thousands of vehicle crashes a year are caused by distracted driving, often involving injuries and death.
-While 95 percent of people know that distracted driving is dangerous, a majority still admit to using their smartphone while driving and four in ten drivers call distracted driving a habit.
-However, 57 percent of people are more likely to stop driving distracted if someone pressures them.
+While 95 percent of people know that distracted driving is dangerous, a majority still admit to using their smartphones while driving.
+However, more than 50 percent of people are more likely to stop driving distracted if someone pressures them.

 Past statewide winners